pashoo2/ObjectToFunction/README.md

 # ObjectToFunction
-allows to call Object() as a function
+allows to call Object() as a function, without a method Obvject.method()